Telefonica/cross-platform-actions/write-secret/README.md

 ## Component tests

 Component tests are executed in a real environment, using the GitHub Actions Runner.
-The action is executed in the workflow, and it dispatches the `deploy-test.yml` workflow in this same repository.
-The `deploy-test.yml` workflow is a simple workflow that just uploads a fake manifest.
-The component tests check that the manifest is correctly downloaded by the action and passed as an output.
+The action is executed in the workflow, and it creates a secret in this repository called `TEST_SECRET`.
+Then, the test checks that the secret has been created.
+In addition, the test checks that the action returns the expected manifest.

 ## Release